primarilysoftware/primarilysoftware.github.io/_posts/2019-08-22-json-merge-patch-dot-net.md

 method to test if a property exists in the JSON document, and if so get its value.
 However, this API takes a `string`, while our method takes an `Expression`, so first we will need to convert our property expression to the name of a property.

 Parsing expression trees to get property names is a common problem.
-There is no shortage code snippets out there showing how it can be done.
+There are *alot* of code snippets out there showing how it can be done.
 Here is how I am going to approach it:

 ```csharp